c4s4/http-proxy/README.md

 {"status":"ok"}
 ```

 This is very handy to debug HTTP.
+Note that these logs are not exactly request and response, as described in [this documentation](https://pkg.go.dev/net/http/httputil#DumpRequest).

 You can print help with `http-proxy -help` and version with `http-proxy -version`.